himham-jak/himham-jak.github.io/README.md

 - Jak 1 VAGWAD doesn't have a working stop button.
 - Jak 1 COMMON.MUS fails to open.
 - Jak 1 VAGWAD can only inject sounds smaller than the sound they're replacing.
+- Jak 1 MUS can only inject sounds MUCH smaller than the sound they're replacing.